dsusviela/ruby_facotry_pattern/README.md

 ## What is the factory pattern

-On a highlevel, the factory pattern is the creation of some support classes that enable the programmer a choice between different implementations of an interface.
+On a highlevel, the factory pattern is the creation of some support classes that enable the programmer a choice between different implementations of an interface through a class named the "factory".

 ## UML diagram